 Sometimes we have people say they can’t stand to be in the home with their spouse for one more day and they must move out, or sometimes things are so contentious that it’s unhealthy for the parents and/or the children if parents continue living together.
 If you must move out, try to negotiate a temporary plan with your spouse detailing how you’re going to pay the mortgage on the home and what the parent-time / custody schedule is going to be until you finalize your divorce or until you get into a Temporary Orders Hearing.
 It’s best to get this plan in writing.
 Having a plan will prevent putting the children in the middle of a tug-of-war where the parents are fighting over who gets to see them and for how long.

 If you don’t have children, moving out of the marital residence is far less problematic.
 If you are married, you will not lose your rights to the home just because you move out.
 The court understands that divorcing couples don’t want to live together anymore and won’t fault a spouse for moving out to avoid arguments and contention.
 However, if at all possible, come to a written agreement with your spouse regarding who will pay the mortgage and other expenses related to the home and who will be responsible for repairs and upkeep of the house until your divorce is finalized.

 Is there Anything I Should Do Before I Move Out?

 Yes, document, document, document.
 Document the condition of the home and the property left inside.
-If your spouse is willing, walk through the house with them and take a video documenting each room, its contents, and the condition of it.
+If your spouse is willing, walk through the house with them and take a video documenting each room, its contents, and its condition.
 Doing this together can help avoid disputes later about what property was actually left in the home.
 If your spouse is not willing to do this, do it yourself.
 This video will need to be provided to your attorney.

 Call Red Law Today

-Don’t spend needless time and headache during this stressful time wondering what you should do, get advice from experienced divorce attorneys.
+Don’t spend needless time and headaches during this stressful time wondering what you should do.
+Get advice from experienced divorce attorneys.
 Schedule a consultation with us to get started.